Nikaoto/graphlove.lua/readme.md

 ## Examples

-### Interactive example
+### Interactive examples

+#### The simple example
-I highly recommend reading `example/main.lua` to see a slightly more complex use case.
+I highly recommend reading `examples/simple/main.lua` to see a slightly more complex use case.
 You can run the included example with:
 ```
-$ love example/
+$ love examples/simple/
 ```

 And this is what it should look like, two hyperbolae with a random cluster of